ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 - All projects in this repo are tested with all [active LTS versions](https://github.com/ClickHouse/ClickHouse/pulls?q=is%3Aopen+is%3Apr+label%3Arelease) of ClickHouse.
 - [Support policy](https://github.com/ClickHouse/ClickHouse/blob/master/SECURITY.md#security-change-log-and-support)
 - We recommend to upgrade client continuously to not miss security fixes and new improvements
-  - If you have an issue with migration - create and issue and we will respond!
+- If you have an issue with migration to v2 API - [create and issue](https://github.com/ClickHouse/clickhouse-java/issues/new?assignees=&labels=v2-feedback&projects=&template=v2-feedback.md&title=) and we will respond!